jon-jacky/home/commonplace.md

 28 Jul 2024  <a name="28-Jul-2024"></a>

-- Metal Machine Music by Laurent Dubriel, Harper's Magazine, Vol 349, No 2090, July 2024, pps.
+- Metal Machine Music by Laurent Dubriel, *Harper's Magazine*, Vol 349, No 2090, July 2024, pps.
 31 - 36 (no link):

   "...
 What remains impossible to address within the current technical